How To Write Your Personal Brand Statement

 Once you have understood your unique value offer and what that means for your future employer, you can begin to craft your elevator pitch, your value offer summary, and your brand statement.

-What is the difference between the elevator pitch, the value offer summary, and brand statement?
+What is the difference between the elevator pitch, the value offer summary, and the brand statement?

 Elevator pitch: A verbal communication of your qualifications, distinction, and the value it offers employers.

-Brand statement: A pithy one to three line tagline that serves to brand you.
-Think trademark.
+Personal brand statement: A pithy one to three line tagline that serves to brand you and introduced your Value offer.
+Think “trademark.”

 How to Calibrate Your Brand Statement